Overview

 Staphylococcus aureus is a common type of bacteria.
 It lives on the skin and in the nose of many people without any problems.

-Like many bacteria, staphylococcus aureus only becomes a problem if you are ill, injured, or have had surgery.
+Like many germs, staphylococcus aureus only becomes a problem if you are run-down, ill, injured, or have had surgery.
 It can cause infections if it enters the body, such as through wounds or tubes placed in the body.

-Methicillin is an antibiotic.
+Meticillin is an antibiotic.
 Antibiotics are used to treat infections caused by bacteria.
-Methicillin-resistant means that methicillin cannot kill the bacteria, and another antibiotic will need to be used.
-If a staphylococcus aureus infection cannot be cured by methicillin, it is called MRSA.
+'Meticillin-resistant' means that meticillin (and some other antibiotics) cannot kill the bacteria, and that a different antibiotic will need to be used.
+If a staphylococcus aureus infection cannot be cured by meticillin, it is called MRSA.

 Causes of MRSA infection

 Antibiotics have been used for many years to successfully treat infections.
-However, when people do not finish a course of antibiotics as prescribed, it is likely that not all of the germs have been killed.
+However, if people do not finish a course of antibiotics as prescribed, it's likely that not all of the germs have been killed.
 The germs that survive develop a resistance to the antibiotic, and then multiply.

-As more antibiotics are used by everyone, the number of germs that can resist them have become more common.
+As more antibiotics are used, the number of germs that can resist them have become more common.

 How MRSA can affect you